w3c/wai-bcase/index.md

 the way.[^2] Some examples:

--   Accessible design thinking creates flexible interaction options useful beyond the disabled community.
+-   Accessible design thinking creates flexible interaction options useful beyond people with disabilities.

 -   Research and development of the artificial retina project to help restore sight for blind patients may also help future robots with real-time image-processing systems, effectively enabling them to "see." [^3]